forrestjgq/lsp/thread/pwpt/pthread.md

 > Always test your predicate; and then test it again!

 It is equally important that you test the predicate again when the thread wakes up.
 You should always wait for a condition variable in a loop, to protect against program errors, multiprocessor races, and spurious wakeups.
 The following short program, cond.c, shows how to wait on a condition variable.
-Proper predicate loops are also shown in all of the examples in this book that use condition variables, for example, **alarm\_cond.c** in [[Section 3.3.](#3.3.)4](#3.3.4).
+Proper predicate loops are also shown in all of the examples in this book that use condition variables, for example, **alarm\_cond.c** in [Section 3.3.4.](#3.3.4.)

 The **wait\_thread** sleeps for a short time to allow the main thread to reach its condition wait before waking it, sets the shared predicate (data, value), and then signals the condition variable.
 The amount of time for which **wait\_thread** will sleep is controlled by the hibernation variable, which defaults to one second.